 Approaches to water distribution vary greatly by acequia.
 Some acequias give different priority to different types of uses, such as prioritizing vegetable gardens over pasture in times of drought.
-It is a good idea to describe practices such as these in your bylaws, other documents, and in minutes of the acequia's meetings.
+It is a good idea to describe practices such as these in your you choose "water rights", you should define here how much water or how much time a "water right" on your acequia receives.]
+[Optional: Describe your system if different from the options above.]